dsp-uga/Project-1-Naive-Bayes-classification/README.md

 Raunak - Implementation of pre-processing and data-cleaning.
 Also, one separate implementation of the whole algorithm, documentation
 Aishwarya - data-dictionary creation, Code Optimization, documentation.

+#Results:
+The working model has acheived an accuracy of 90.90%.

 #Future Works:
 Implement N-grams inside this algorithm.